 Compression springs or coil springs are mechanical energy accumulators that absorb forces when they are compressed and release the forces when they are released.
 Gutekunst Federn offers quick selection and procurement of compression springs in its catalog program on Federnshop.com 4536 different sizes in mild steel EN 10270-1 and stainless steel EN 10270-3-1.4310 directly from stock.
-And if no suitable compression spring is available in the shop, then manufacture Gutekunst Federn also any desired compression spring with a wire thickness of up to 12 mm made from a wide variety of spring steels in small quantities and large series.
+And if no suitable compression spring is available in the store, Gutekunst Federn also manufactures any desired compression spring up to 12 mm wire thickness from a wide variety of spring steels in small quantities and large batches.

 Properties of compression springs